mistWil/holbertonschool-AirBnB_clone/README.md

 $
 ```
 ## COMMAND

--`create`: Creates a new instance of a specified class.
+`create`: Creates a new instance of a specified class.

--`show`: Prints the string representation of an instance based on the class name and ID.
+`show`: Prints the string representation of an instance based on the class name and ID.

--`destroy`: Deletes an instance based on the class name and ID.
+`destroy`: Deletes an instance based on the class name and ID.

--`all`: Prints all string representations of instances based on the class name.
+`all`: Prints all string representations of instances based on the class name.

--`update`: Updates an instance based on the class name and ID by adding or updating attributes.
+`update`: Updates an instance based on the class name and ID by adding or updating attributes.

 ## EXAMPLES
 - `create BaseModel`: This command will create a new instance of the BaseModel class, save it to the JSON file, and print its ID.